Abestanis/python-for-android-widgets/README.rst

       and the widgets.
 All events occurring for the widget will get passed down to the corresponding functions in this class.'''

-      def __init__(self, *args, **kwargs):
+      def __init__(self, widget = None):
-          '''This function is called whenever a widget gets initialized and no other widgets are present and before 'initWidget' is called.
-          You can use this function to get some data required for all your widgets or to set the default loading and error view.''' pass

-      def initWidget(self, *args, **kwargs):
           '''This function will initialize the given widget 'widget' and will set it's visual appearance.
-If this function returns False, the initialisation is considered as failed and an error view is displayed.'''
+If this function throws an error, the initialisation is considered as failed and the widget will not be created.
-          return True

-      def updateWidget(self, *args, **kwargs):
-          '''This function gets called every time the widget receives an update.'''
+          '''
           pass

+      def updateWidget(self):
+          '''This function gets called every time the widget receives an update.
+          '''
+          pass

-      def destroyWidget(self, *args, **kwargs):
+      def destroyWidget(self):
-          '''This function is called if the user deletes a widget from the home screen.'''
+          '''This function is called if the user deletes a widget from the home screen.
+          '''
           pass

 An example 'WidgetProvider.py' is provided `here`_.